 The Bill aims to promote equality within the workplace by making many changes.

-First the Worker Protection (Amendment to the Equality Act 2010) Act 2023 will come in to force on 26 October 2024.
-This statute will introduce a legal duty upon employers to take reasonable steps to prevent sexual harassment of their employees.
-Despite not yet being in force, the Bill is already set to amend the legislation.
-It goes a step further and imposes a duty on employers to take ‘all’ reasonable steps to prevent sexual harassment of their employees.
+First the Worker Protection (Amendment to the Equality Act 2010) Act 2023 came into force on 26 October 2024.
+This introduced a legal duty upon employers to take reasonable steps to prevent sexual harassment of their employees.

 Sick pay